 A Celebration of Success

 What we got back from the students was better than we expected.
-We culminated the summer with an event filled with games and questions and this video celebrating some of the student’s efforts.
+We culminated the summer with an event filled with games and questions and this video celebrates some of the student’s efforts.

 Welcome to Camp

 So here is the virtual camp (STEM Challenge slide activities) where you experience all of the adventures.
 Grab a snack and dive in.

 Teacher Process Walkthrough

 That document is meant to be teacher-facing.
 It has far too much information to share it directly with students.
 As a teacher, you can follow the sequence or choose which theme is best suited to your curriculum at the moment.
 Decide which leveled activities are We need to explore the process though.

 - Choose Theme(s): Pick 1 or work towards all 6.